"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Results

-Participants’ perceptions of AI varied across styles, with multiple pairs showing notable differences in both subjective and objective measures.
-Delegating was consistently rated as less \textit{Helpful}, less \textit{Appropriate}, and lower in \textit{Social Presence} than all other styles, while perceived \textit{Intrusiveness} did not differ significantly (Figure \ref{fig:AI_perception}).
-This aligns with its minimal, mechanical, and low-frequency design.
+Participants’ perceptions of the agents varied across styles, with multiple pairs showing notable differences in both subjective and objective measures. \mxj{Delegating elicited significantly fewer human replies compared with the other three conditions (Table \ref{tab:pairwise}).
+Subjectively, it was consistently rated as significantly less \textit{Helpful}, less \textit{Appropriate} (except vs. Selling), and lower in \textit{Social Presence} (except vs. Telling) than all other styles.} This aligns with its minimal, mechanical, and low-frequency design.
 Participants often described it as \textit{“system-generated tips”} rather than a genuine member (P13, P34, P41).
 They acknowledged such \textbf{Minimalist Nudge} as \textbf{less helpful or socially engaging} but also \textbf{less disruptive}; several even noted that this minimalist presence \textbf{reduced the \textit{“feeling of being spied”}} compared with other agents (P8, P21).